Himalaya has received the ISO 14001:2004 certification, the most recognized global standard for excellence in environmental management.

 A well-designed network of eight waterwells and 59 recharge pits ensures that rainwater is collected effectively.
 The network of percolation pits and well operates at 90 percent efficiency and has a combined storage capacity of 90,000 liters.
 Presently, our entire water requirement is met by two waterwells with an average generation capacity of 250,000 liters per day.

 Rainwater harvesting has helped increase the water table of the surrounding area, reduced the scarcity of water during the summer months and decreased the TDS content in the groundwater.
 High TDS levels leave water unfit for human consumption and damage crops.
-The TDS levels in the area surrounding our campus in Bangalore have reduced from approximately 4,000 parts per million (ppm) in 2008 to 2,150 ppm in 2012.
+The TDS levels in the area surrounding our campus in Bengaluru have reduced from approximately 4,000 parts per million (ppm) in 2008 to 2,150 ppm in 2012.

 Himalaya has over 170 exclusive retail outlets across India.
 We are on a mission to convert our outlets to ‘eco-stores’ by using environment friendly materials and reducing our carbon footprint.